Johnson, UT Rio Grande Valley Vaqueros take on the UT Arlington Mavericks - WTOP News

 Edinburg, Texas; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Kyron Gibson and the UT Arlington Mavericks visit Justin Johnson and the UT Rio Grande Valley Vaqueros in WAC action.
+BOTTOM LINE: Justin Johnson and the UT Rio Grande Valley Vaqueros host Kyron Gibson and the UT Arlington Mavericks in WAC action Thursday.

 The Vaqueros are 10-3 on their home court.
-UT Rio Grande Valley is 6-10 against opponents over .500.
+UT Rio Grande Valley averages 16.3 turnovers per game and is 5- when it turns the ball over less than its opponents.

-The Mavericks have gone 3-8 against WAC opponents.
-UT Arlington is 6-8 in games decided by at least 10 points.
+The Mavericks are 3-8 in conference games.
+UT Arlington is fourth in the WAC with 34.5 rebounds per game led by Shemar Wilson averaging 7.8.

-TOP PERFORMERS: Daylen Williams is averaging 5.8 points and 5.9 rebounds for the Vaqueros.
-Will Johnston is averaging 2.1 made 3-pointers over the last 10 games for UT Rio Grande Valley.
+TOP PERFORMERS: Johnson is scoring 20.9 points per game with 5.1 rebounds and 3.0 assists for the Vaqueros.
+Will Johnston is averaging 14.9 points and four assists over the last 10 games for UT Rio Grande Valley.

-Shemar Wilson is averaging 10.9 points and 7.8 rebounds for the Mavericks.
-Gibson is averaging 12.0 points over the last 10 games for UT Arlington.
+Gibson averages 1.7 made 3-pointers per game for the Mavericks, scoring 11.1 points while shooting 40.0% from beyond the arc.
+Wilson is averaging 11.3 points and 7.2 rebounds over the past 10 games for UT Arlington.

 LAST 10 GAMES: Vaqueros: 4-6, averaging 71.3 points, 32.7 rebounds, 14.6 assists, 4.3 steals and 3.0 blocks per game while shooting 43.4% from the field.
 Their opponents have averaged 75.0 points per game.